Incident Report: Suraj Mall

 Ms Woods had recently helped me out when I had run out of money for a locker.
 We were talking but it was a one-sided conversation.
 She was concentrating on her job and I don't think I distracted her.
 Her attention was on the pool throughout the conversation.

-Mr King later said he was asking Ms Woods about the appropriate length of his swim shorts due to having previously been told they were too short.
+Mr King later said he was asking Ms Woods about the appropriate length of his swim shorts because he had been told they were too short.
 It was accepted that Ms Woods did not know Mr King.
 Ms Woods later admitted she had not been able to keep her full attention on the pool but had been keeping her eyes on the pool during that conversation (Kjellsson, 2013; Birmingham Live, 2013).

 Ms Wood's attention was then drawn to two girls (Express & Star, 2013).
 The girls, aged 10 and 12 years of age, had spotted Suraj in the water.
-The 10-year-old girl, who was a weak swimmer, had alerted her 12-year-old sister said, “there's something wrong with that boy,” before getting herself to safety at the shallow end.
+The 10-year-old girl, who was a weak swimmer, had alerted her 12-year-old sister, saying, “There's something wrong with that boy,” before getting herself to safety at the shallow end.

-The girls had initially thought Suraj was playing a game (News Today, 2011).
+Initially, the girls thought Suraj was playing a game (News Today, 2011).
 The older sister had then approached Suraj, who was face-down in the deep end of the pool and described raising Suraj’s arm and seeing it flop back into the water.
 The older sister knew Suraj was in trouble and went to alert Ms Woods (Express & Star, 2013).

 Suraj was definitely mummy's sunshine and daddy's little helper.
 He was a very active and intelligent boy who particularly enjoyed reading.
 He would read to all members of his family and also did extremely well in maths and enjoyed football.
 Suraj had a special place in everyone's hearts.